PatrickZH/Zero-Shot-Learning-Posed-as-a-Missing-Data-Problem/README.md

 ## Run the Code
 Before running the code, you need to install two toolboxes, namely, Dimensionality Reduction toolbox (drtoolbox.tar.gz) and LeastR toolbox (SLEP_package_4.1.zip).
-First, unzip drtoolbox.tar.gz and SLEP_package_4.1.zip, then add the two toolboxes into your Matlab path with subfolds.
+First, unzip drtoolbox.tar.gz and SLEP_package_4.1.zip, then add the two toolboxes into your Matlab path with subfolders.

 For more support, you can visit [drtoolbox](https://lvdmaaten.github.io/drtoolbox/) and [LeastR](http://www.yelab.net/software/SLEP/). <br>

-Now, you can run ICCVW_EXP_AwA.m and ICCVW_EXP_CUB.m .
+Now, you can run ICCVW_EXP_AwA.m and ICCVW_EXP_CUB.m !

 ## Citation
 If you use the code or data, please cite our paper:<br>